 My husband booked this break as a Christmas gift, which was extremely thoughtful, unfortunately something went wrong and our daughter wasn’t included on the booking (yes, I’m normally the one in charge of all our travel arrangements for good reason ha ha!)

 On arriving at the hotel after a day of traveling, the hotel they told us of the mistake and charged us an extra £900 to include her on our booking.
 Apparently they needed to upgrade the room to fit the three of us due to insurance even though I said we wouldn’t need an extra bed.
-So instead of recognizing our stress and doing a great deal we had to pay almost a thousand pounds for my daughter to eat breakfast and dinner each night and visit the kids club a few time.
+So instead of recognising our stress and doing a great deal we had to pay almost a thousand pounds for my daughter to eat breakfast and dinner each night and visit the kids club a few time.
 A total rip off in my opinion on top of the very expensive room rate we had already paid.

 The reception staff did nothing to make us feel better about the mistake and I think this probably put me off the hotel for the rest of the week.
 I wish we had just cancelled and booked ourselves in somewhere nearby but you know what it’s like when you’ve been traveling for hours with tired kids!
 You’ll pay anything just to get them somewhere to sleep!